Get to know our talented staff by clicking on each name below…

 “One cannot resist the charm, energy, and allégresse that was displayed on the podium by Mary Chun.” – Le Figaro, Paris

 A fierce advocate of new work and equally passionate about reviving classics by the masters, Mary Chun conducts opera and musical theater in the Bay Area and beyond.
-In addition to serving as the resident music director at Cinnabar, she is also the principal conductor of the San Francisco-based new music ensemble Earplay.
+Mary is the resident music director at Cinnabar, as well as the principal conductor of the San Francisco-based new music ensemble Earplay.

-Mary collaborates with many noted composers to bring new music to life.
-At the invitation of John Adams, she conducted the Paris, Hamburg, and Montreal premieres of his chamber opera Ceiling/Sky to critical acclaim.
-She also served as music director for world premieres such as Libby Larsen’s Every Man Jack, Carlo Lucero’s Wuornos, Mort Garson’s Revoco, Guillermo Galindo’s Decreation: Fight Cherries, and Cinnabar’s So Nice To Come Home To.
+Mary collaborates with many noted composers to bring new music to life, conducting international premieres of John Adams’ chamber opera Ceiling/Sky to critical acclaim.
+She also served as music director for the world premieres of Libby Larsen’s Every Man Jack, Carlo Lucero’s Wuornos, Mort Garson’s Revoco, Guillermo Galindo’s Decreation: Fight Cherries, and Cinnabar’s So Nice To Come Home To.

-In 2014, Mary made her Chinese debut as music director for the premiere of Avenue Q in Beijing, where the two-month run was met with sold-out success and won the distinction of Best Musical Production in the Large Theater Category.
+In 2014, Mary made her Chinese debut as music director for the premiere of Avenue Q in Beijing, where the two-month run won the distinction of Best Musical Production in the Large Theater Category.

-Her other conducting engagements include opera tours with the Kosice Opera throughout Germany, Switzerland, and Austria, in addition to concerts in Belgium and the Czech Republic.
+Mary toured with the Kosice Opera throughout Germany, Switzerland, and Austria.
 She has also been invited to conduct at Ballet San Joaquin, Hawaii Opera Theater, Lyric Opera of Cleveland, Mendocino Music Festival, Opera Idaho, Pacific Repertory Opera, Texas Shakespeare Festival, West Bay Opera, and West Edge Opera.

-Mary holds the distinction of being a member of the rarefied circle of professional ondes martenot players in the world.
-As an ondiste, she has performed with orchestras in Atlanta, Los Angeles, Salt Lake City, San Francisco, and Sonoma County’s own Santa Rosa Symphony.
+As one of the rare professional ondes martenot players in the world, Mary has performed with orchestras in Atlanta, Los Angeles, Salt Lake City, San Francisco, and Sonoma County’s own Santa Rosa Symphony.

 For the past several years, Ross Tiffany-Brown has worked behind the scenes at Cinnabar.
 He spends countless hours as a stage manager for both professional plays and Young Rep performances.
 Some of his assignments have included Arcadia, Driving Miss Daisy, the world premiere of Edith Piaf: Under Paris Skies, and I Am My Own Wife.